d12/ruby-benchmarks/all_rubies/readme.md

 - Ruby 0.49 was _really_ slow in most benchmarks, except string concat for some reason.
 - Ruby 2.0.0 improved almost every benchmark by a huge amount.
 It was probably the single biggest perf upgrade Ruby has ever had.
 - Reading from a large hash got almost 3x slower after 2.4.0 and hasn't recovered since.
 I'm planning on digging into this one some more.
 There was a big HashTable refactor in 2.4.0, but maybe there are some improvements we can make there to restore hash write performance.
-- Hash read and class initialization perf has been slowly getting worse.
+- Hash write and class initialization perf has been slowly getting worse.
 It doesn't look significant due to Ruby 0/1 perf in the graphs, but class initialization for example was measured at around 90-110 ms for several versions in Ruby 2.x, but >125ms for 3.0.1 and 3.0.2 which amounts to a 25% slowdown in some cases.
 There may be a regression here that can be improved.

 # Notes